language-transfer/lt-app/README.md

 The Language Transfer app should be:

 - 100% free, like the Language Transfer courses
-- Accessibile and easy to use for the visually impaired
+- Accessible and easy to use for the visually impaired
 - Considerate of users in areas with poor network quality, expensive Internet access, or low-end devices
 - Free of distractions and annoyances, like advertisements or superfluous notifications
 - Self-sustaining: maintainable and easy to build even in the absence of the original maintainers